Fly-Fishing Clothing

 Soles: Rubber and felt are the two most common soles in wading boots.

-• Felt soles (check for local restrictions) have an inch-thick layer of felt attached to the soles to grip wet and slippery rocks.
+- Felt soles (check for local restrictions) have an inch-thick layer of felt attached to the soles for grip on wet and slippery rocks.
 The felt layer provides traction by compressing and molding in shapes of stone/gravel, even when wet.
 Although these tend to wear down over time, they are easily replaceable.

-• Studded or cleated soles have several small metal built-in spikes into toe and heel sections to give you serious traction even in the slipperiest conditions.
+- Studded or cleated soles have several small metal built-in spikes into toe and heel sections to give you serious traction even in the most slippery conditions.

 Styles: From heavy-duty hiking boot models to lightweight sneaker styles, choose the type based on your needs.